BabylonJS/Documentation/content/features/featuresDeepDive/animation/animation_method.md

 ### beginAnimation

 Now that we have pushed an animation to a target object, starting the animation is a simple case of telling the scene to begin the animations stored with the target object.
+Note that when `beginAnimation` is called, every animation stored in the `target.animations` array will start.

 ```javascript
 scene.beginAnimation(target, from, to);